 Unfortunately, compounding experiences of trauma, addictions and health challenges, coupled with discrimination and system involvement make exiting homelessness challenging though absolutely achievable through housing, medical, and social supports.
-Coordinating and integrating resources across all sectors would be a win for individuals, our community and our public systems.
+This is a win for individuals, our community and our public systems.
 This accounts for people who are likely experiencing homelessness and not accessing emergency shelter.